UCLAdeepvision/CS269-projects-2022spring/_posts/2022-04-10-team17-table-structure-recognition.md

 - Artificial dataset - We have been using the dataset from the ICDAR 2021 challenge.
 This dataset has noisy images and distorted images.
 We could construct our own artificial image dataset by randomly changing the number of rows, columns and other features in LaTeX code and rendering multiple different table images.

 ## Conclusion
 Identifying table structure from images is a non-trivial task.
 We find that the baseline model performs decently.
 However, it is difficult to apply pre-training techniques directly to a different domain.
 We identified some critical shortcomings in adapting algorithms developed for natural images to table images and provided plausible alternatives.
 Our solution requires parallel data but it is relatively easy to obtain as compared to other computer vision tasks.
-It is possible that we may see benefits of the proposed pre-training scheme if we perform the experiments with a large dataset and train much longer.
+It is possible that we may see even larger benefits of the proposed pre-training scheme if we perform the experiments with a large dataset and train much longer.

 ## References
 [1] Kayal, Pratik et al. “ICDAR 2021 Competition on Scientific Table Image Recognition to LaTeX.”
 ArXiv abs/2105.14426 (2021)